 Should they finish second they will go into the play-offs for a place in the new knock-out phase and face one of the eight third-placed teams from the Champions League group stage.

-The Foxes are third in the table, a point behind Legia and two adrift of Napoli having drawn both of their home games.
-They lost a 2-0 lead against Napoli to be pegged back to 2-2 and were held 1-1 by Spartak Moscow with Jamie Vardy missing a penalty.
+Just two points separate the four teams with Leicester having drawn both of their home games.
+They lost a 2-0 lead against Napoli to be pegged back to 2-2 and were held 1-1 by Spartak with Jamie Vardy missing a penalty.

 They also lost 1-0 to Legia in Warsaw in September and Perez admits the squad have held some tough inquests recently.